 Introduction to Joint Liability

 We have income streams that are usually fixed.
 However, the outflow commitments may or may not be fixed.
-In case of critical situations, there are chances of emergency cashflows.
+In the case of critical situations, there are chances of emergency cashflows.
 In such scenarios, there are chances that one may end up taking high levels of debt.
-It has been observed that the majority of the low-income groups fall in the debt cycle.
+The debt cycle affects the majority of low-income groups.
 Then what’s the solution?
 The solution is a joint liability!
-Having cash crunches is a usual economic scenario but carrying a heavy debt by a single person is not a rational money choice.
+Having cash crunches is a usual economic scenario, but carrying a heavy debt by a single person is not a rational money choice.

 What is Joint Liability?

-- Joint liabilities are generally witnessed in the case of partnership firms.
+- Partnership firms generally experience joint liabilities.
 For example, if one partner of the firm applies for a loan on behalf of the firm, the remaining partners are automatically liable.
-The clauses of the partnership deed usually specify the fact of automatic binding on other partners even if other partners have no knowledge of the act of the authorized partner.
+The clauses of the partnership deed usually specify the automatic binding on other partners even if other partners do not know the act of the authorized partner.
 This is because the firm has already agreed by authoring one partner to sign any contract on behalf of the same.

-- The action by one partner affecting all other partners is known as jointly and severally liable.
+- The action by one partner affecting all other partners is jointly and severally liable.
 It implies that all partners are liable to compensate in case of default.
-Further, in case of default, the creditor has the right to pursue action only against one party separately.
+Further, in case of default, the creditor can pursue action only against one party separately.

 Examples of Joint Liability